OpenLiberty/ci.maven/docs/dev.md

 ----

-Start a Liberty instance in dev mode.
+Start a Liberty instance in dev mode (development mode).
 This goal also invokes the `create`, `install-feature`, and `deploy` goals before starting the runtime. **Note:** This goal is designed to be executed directly from the Maven command line.

+Starting in version 3.11.5, dev mode invokes the `generate-features` goal by default.
+The `generated-features.xml` file is placed in the server configuration directory by default.
+These defaults can be changed using command line parameters or the behaviors can be modified by [console actions](#Console-Actions).

- Starting in version 3.6.1, dev mode invokes the `generate-features` goal when the `generateFeatures` configuration parameter is set to `true`. **This goal modifies the source configuration directory of your application.** See [generate-features](generate-features.md) for details.
-The default value for the `generateFeatures` parameter is `false`.
+In previous versions starting in version 3.6.1, dev mode invokes the `generate-features` goal when the `generateFeatures` configuration parameter is set to `true`. **In those versions this goal modifies the source configuration directory of your application.** Also, the default value for the `generateFeatures` parameter is `false`.
+See [generate-features](generate-features.md) for details.

 When auto-generation of features is turned on, dev mode has a runtime dependency on IBM WebSphere Application Server Migration Toolkit for Application Binaries, which is separately licensed under IBM License Agreement for Non-Warranted Programs.
 For more information, see the [license](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/license/wamt).

 Additionally, starting in version 3.5.2, [resource variable filtering](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) and [WAR overlays](https://maven.apache.org/plugins/maven-war-plugin/overlays.html) are supported for loose WAR applications.
 This is done by automatically detecting appropriate Maven WAR plugin configuration and calling the WAR plugin's [`exploded`](https://maven.apache.org/plugins/maven-war-plugin/exploded-mojo.html) goal and the Maven Resource plugin's [`resource`](https://maven.apache.org/plugins/maven-resources-plugin/resources-mojo.html) goal when appropriate.
 Behavior for updating/deleting resources can be configured via the [`outdatedCheckPath`](https://maven.apache.org/plugins/maven-war-plugin/exploded-mojo.html#outdatedCheckPath) parameter introduced and then enhanced in maven-war-plugin versions 3.3.1, 3.3.2.